 Many minds within the Canadian population have been shielded from the more positive realities of Indigenous histories and present-day communities, and have not had their eyes opened to the resilience, strength and successes of Canada’s Indigenous peoples.

 We are determined to demonstrate that the First Nations, Métis and Inuit people of Canada are more than the negative portrayals shown in the media and our textbooks.
 As we travel throughout Canada’s provinces and territories we will grapple with the challenges facing Indigenous communities, while also being inspired by the incredible achievements, beauty and strength that we see in Indigenous communities throughout the country.

 CRE is dedicated to promoting the relevance of Indigenous teachings, fighting the myth held by too many Canadians that Indigenous knowledge is inapplicable or irrelevant to modern life.

 Our educational sessions provide youth with alternative narratives to the negative stereotypes that are often dominant in mainstream media.
 As well, a major part of our exchanges includes time spent with respected Indigenous teachers and elders.
 In this time participants have the privilege to begin or continue a journey of learning, and to view the world in a way that, for some, is different from views they’ve been shown before.

-Through our collective learning, we commit to work to bring Indigenous teachings into the everyday thought process of Canadians.
+Through our collective learning, we commit to working to bring Indigenous teachings into the everyday thought process of Canadians.

 Having Fun Together

 One of the best ways to build relationships is through laughter.
-While there are many serious discussions and events that will happen on our programs, our activities are also filled with smiles and unexpected experiences.
-From fun icebreakers, games to being on an 750km long road trip to ice fishing our programs always offer a new adventure.
+While many serious discussions and events will happen on our programs, our activities are also filled with smiles and unexpected experiences.
+From fun icebreakers, games to being on a 750km long road trip to ice fishing our programs always offer a new adventure.